 At the start of the loan, the interest rate will often be fixed for a specific period of time.
 After this time has passed, the interest rate on the remaining loan will reset periodically.
 This interest rate will usually reset once a year, or it could reset monthly, meaning that your mortgage payments could change every month.

 Adjustable rate mortgage caps may be in place to ensure that your interest rates don’t go above a certain amount.
 This can help to offer some protection, but it is still important to consider the financial implications of a significant change in your monthly mortgage payments.
+See some further pros and cons from The Balance.

 When choosing your mortgage product, the biggest decision you will have to make is between a fixed rate and a variable rate mortgage.
 A fixed rate mortgage will allow you to fix your mortgage payments so that you know you will always pay the same amount.
 A variable rate mortgage will change depending on the Bank of England’s base rate.